If you are thinking about having sex and you don’t want to become pregnant then you need to use a method of contraception.

 - Click here to find a local, confidential service that can tell you more.

-- Download a copy of the ‘Contraception – Your Choice’ guide from the FPA website.
+- Download a copy of the ‘Contraception at a glance chart’ (PDF) from the Sexwise website.

 - There are two types: the combined pill or the progestogen only pill – both are very effective if used properly.